pilarskj/ADB-analysis/README.md

 # ADB-analysis

-This repository contains code to reproduce the analyses from the manuscript **"Bayesian phylodynamics for developmental biology: incorporating age-dependence"** [add link].
+This repository contains code to reproduce the analyses from the manuscript **"Bayesian phylodynamics for developmental biology: incorporating age-dependence"** ([Preprint](https://doi.org/10.1101/2025.08.28.672870) on bioRxiv).

 The scripts are used for: